idesignzone/knowledgebase/docs/getting-started.md

 ## Installation

-There are 2 major stages for setting up your project
+There are 2 steps for setting up your project

-1. [Installing WordPress](https://wordpress.org/support/article/how-to-install-wordpress/) and configuring the back-end
+1. [Installing WordPress](https://wordpress.org/support/article/how-to-install-wordpress/) and configuring Gridbox Theme
 2. [Running Gridsome](https://gridsome.org/docs/gridsome-cli/) front-end

+## Domain Structure

+Install WordPress on a subdomain and NOT the main domain.
+For example if your website domain is mywebsite.com, your WordPress installation should be on wordpress.mywebsite.com.
+This way we reserve the main domain for the front-end that will be deployed on a serverless platform.

-## Online installation
+## Domain Structure

-There are plenty of options when it comes to deploying your application online and I am going to walk you through few of the best options available.